 The new Office of Policy and Strategic Engagement under the proposed organizational realignment merges functions and staff from priority agency management support areas that includes maritime education and training, policy and plans, international activities, and historic preservation.
 This office will oversee and support stakeholder engagement through MARAD's Maritime Transportation System National Advisory Committee (MTSNAC), which provides technical advice to the Secretary of Transportation in the areas related to development of short sea initiatives and their impediments; mariner manpower requirements for the future; and the integration of waterborne transportation into the national transportation system.
 This new office will increase decision-making transparency, and better communicate the full range of our activities to stakeholders and the public at large.
-The office will oversee administration of the maritime labor and training programs, including administration and promotion of the Student Incentive Program (SIP) for tuition assistance, and the oversight of U.S. Merchant Marine Academy (USMMA) and SIP undergraduate and graduate service obligation compliance.
+The office will oversee administration of the Student Incentive Program (SIP) for tuition assistance, and the oversight of U.S. Merchant Marine Academy (USMMA) and SIP undergraduate and graduate service obligation compliance.